brandcrz88/SAP-1-Computer/README.md

 Main run can be observed here https://github.com/brandcrz88/SAP-1_Computer/actions/runs/6740984456

-This is how the GDS look like
+This is how the GDS looks like

 ![Generated 3D GDS](gds.png)